-- (a) sustaining the potential of natural and physical resources (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - (b) safeguarding the life-supporting capacity of air, water, soil, and ecosystems; and - (c) avoiding, remedying, or mitigating any adverse effects of activities on the environment. - 20.
-The PDP application of 'Zones' and associated policy framework sets out the Council's direction with respect to the appropriate land use and activities within identified areas which are expected to achieve 'sustainable management'
+- (a) sustaining the potential of natural and physical resources (excluding minerals) to meet the reasonably foreseeable needs of future generations; and - (b) safeguarding the life-supporting capacity of air, water, soil, and ecosystems; and - (c) avoiding, remedying, or mitigating any adverse effects of activities on the environment.

-- 21. Section 6 of the RMA sets out Matters of National importance that must be given regard to and provided for when exercising the functions and powers of the Act and particularly when considering the appropriate zoning framework.
-I do not consider these matters to be relevant as the relief sought does not relate to any Matter of National importance. - 22.
+- 20. The PDP application of 'Zones' and associated policy framework sets out the Council's direction with respect to the appropriate land use and activities within identified areas which are expected to achieve 'sustainable management' - 21.
+Section 6 of the RMA sets out Matters of National importance that must be given regard to and provided for when exercising the functions and powers of the Act and particularly when considering the appropriate zoning framework.
+Of specific relevance to the proposed re-zoning of the subject site to LDRZ is: - (b) the protection of outstanding natural features and landscapes from inappropriate subdivision, use, and development: - 22.
+Specifically, as Mr Skelton, Landscape Architect, has outlined in his evidence, the relief sought by submitter 790 will result in a negligible reduction of natural character.
+Further, Mr Skelton is of the opinion that rezoning the entire site LDRZ and shifting the ONL boundary to align with the cadastral boundaries of the site will not adversely affect the physical and visual attributes of the landscape. - 23.
+I note that no evidence has been presented that considers the subject site to contain any vegetation of ecological significance.
+Rather, the flora and fauna contained with the subject site is unanimously considered to comprise of exotic species of exotic wilding conifers with some native plantings.
+I agree that there is limited ecological value present within the subject site. - 24.
 Section 7 of the Act contains a set of 'Other Matters' that must be given particular regard to when exercising powers and functions under the Act.
-The matters that I consider relevant include: - "(b) the efficient use and development of natural and physical resources: - (c) the maintenance and enhancement of amenity values: - (d) intrinsic values of ecosystems: - (f) maintenance and enhancement of the quality of the environment: - 23.
+The matters that I consider relevant include: - "(b) the efficient use and development of natural and physical resources: - (c) the maintenance and enhancement of amenity values: - (d) intrinsic values of ecosystems: - (f) maintenance and enhancement of the quality of the environment: - 25.
+I consider these matters to be relevant due to the relief sought relating to the demarcation of the Outstanding Natural Landscape in which the subject site is located. - 26.
 Section 8 requires the Principles of the Treaty of Waitangi to be taken into account.

-National Policy Statement on Urban Development Capacity 2016
+National Policy Statement on Urban Development Capacity 2016.